The Closed Resolver Project: Measuring the Deployment of Source Address Validation of Inbound Traffic: Methodology

 \subsection{Fingerprinting}

-We performed a smaller preliminary measurement and gathered 1,000 candidate pairs.
-We scanned all the addresses with Nmap~\cite{nmap} for 1,000 most common ports~\cite{1000_ports}.
-Our candidates were open on ports: 22 (SSH), 53 (DNS), 80 (HTTP), 443 (HTTPS), and 587 (SMTP).
-We also checked port 123 (NTP), known to be a powerful DDoS amplifier~\cite{hell}\cite{Kuhrer:2014:EHR:2671225.2671233}, and found that more than 10\% of addresses were open.
-Open ports may reveal the running software version, underlying operating system, and other pieces of information, such as public keys and certificates, however, we consider the fraction of the remaining open ports negligible and not suitable for fingerprinting.
-Thus, we deploy the following techniques to gather the evidence whether the two addresses belong to the same physical machine.
+Some services expose banners and other information such as software versions, operating systems they run on, public keys, certificates, etc. We perform a preliminary measurement campaign and scan 1K (IPv4, IPv6) candidate pairs for most common ports using \texttt{nmap} \footnote{\url{https://nmap.org/book/nmap-services.html}}.
+Some of the open ports are 22 (SSH), 53 (DNS), 80 (HTTP), 443 (HTTPS), and 587 (SMTP).
+We consider the fraction of the remaining open ports negligible and not suitable for fingerprinting.
+We additionally scan for port 123 (NTP), as NTP is a protocol commonly used to amplify DDoS attacks~\cite{hell}\cite{Kuhrer:2014:EHR:2671225.2671233}, and find that more than 10\% of addresses had port 123 open.
+We explain below how we gather fingerprinting information.

-\textbf{DNS: } A pointer (\texttt{ {PTR}}) DNS resource record is the mapping between an IP address and a domain name.
-It is a recommended practice to have a hostname configured for every IP address~\cite{common_dns}.
-Nevertheless, it was shown that only 1.2 billion responsive IPv4 addresses (28.17\% of all IPv4 space) have an associated \texttt{ {PTR}} record~\cite{rdns}.
-We check for an exact match between returned IPv4/IPv6 domain names, as it is not uncommon for shared domain names to represent a single machine~\cite{back_door}.
-Unless explicitly hidden, a DNS resolver also replies to \texttt{ {CHAOS}} class queries for \texttt{ {version.bind}} record with the exact installed software version.
-Example return values include ``9.11.10-RedHat-9.11.10-1.fc29" or ``unbound 1.10.0".
-We look for candidate pairs for which the same version is displayed for both.
-We ignore those cases when the arbitrary string is returned.
+\textit{1) DNS:} Two types of DNS queries can be used to identify remote DNS servers.
+The first one is a reverse DNS lookup that can determine the domain name associated with an IP address.
+It requires querying for a pointer (\texttt{PTR}) resource record.
+It is a recommended practice to have a hostname configured for every IP address~\cite{common_dns} and it was shown that 1.2B responsive IPv4 addresses (28.17\% of the whole IPv4 space) have an associated \texttt{PTR} record~\cite{rdns}.
+We perform reverse DNS lookups for each (IPv4, IPv6) sibling candidate pair and check for an exact match between returned domain names.
+It is common for shared hostnames to represent a single machine~\cite{back_door}.
+The second fingerprinting query is a \texttt{CHAOS} class \texttt{TXT} record for \texttt{version.bind} name.
+It is one of the specific queries originally introduced as a debugging tool for network administrators~\cite{RFC4892}.
+Contrary to what its name suggests, it is implemented in different DNS software, not only in BIND.
+Unless explicitly hidden, a DNS resolver replies with the exact installed software version.
+The example return values include ``9.11.10-RedHat-9.11.10-1.fc29'' or ``unbound 1.10.0''.
+We look for candidate pairs in which the same version is displayed for both.
+We ignore the cases when an arbitrary string is returned.